 - locate and retrieve relevant information in a variety of formats;

 - and use information in an effective and ethical manner.

 The library staff have created a menu of online information literacy modules that highlight the research skills needed to be successful during the first two years of college.
 These workshops may be required by individual course instructors.
 Students should check their syllabi at the start of the semester to determine which modules are required in each course.

 The modules are available as online tutorials in the library's Springboard classroom.
 You must be a currently enrolled student at Wayne College to access the library's online classroom.
 Contact Maureen if you do not have access to the current semester's library classroom.
-Connect to Springboard.
+Connect to Brightspace.